Dooez/thoren-build/index.md

 The hole orientation was chosen for an easy printing vertically at 45°.

 To work with both V1 and V2 chocs I needed a button imitator.
-First desgin was monolith, which proved to be a very bad desicion.
+First desgin was monolith, which proved to be a bad desicion.
 It tended to warp during printing and breaking a single pin would waste the whole part.
 ![Monolith button immitator](./content/2-bad-imitator.jpg)
 A composit design with replaceable individual parts for each button worked much better.
+![Composit button immitator](./content/3-imitator.jpg)
 You can see a half-broken thin stem to be replaced on the picture.
-![Composit button immitator](./content/3-imitator.jpg)

 Imitator is then installed and a first thin layer of silicone is poured.
 ![Pcb with immitator installed](./content/4-imitator-installed.jpg)